Teaching Commons > Teaching Guides > Technology > Desire2Learn > D2L Essentials > Discussions

 Before you start building your discussions, decide how you want students to participate (as a whole class or in small groups) and then organize the discussions accordingly.

 You can subscribe to either Forums or Topics.
 When you subscribe, you can choose to receive notifications when new posts are made in D2L, via instant email, or in an end-of-day summary email.
 If you have a Q&A Discussion area, it's a good idea to subscribe for instant notifications so that you can respond quickly if a student has a question.
 For other discussions, you may want to opt for a summary of activity so that you aren't getting emails each time students post to a weekly discussion.

-The Groups tool makes it easy to put students into small groups and then automatically create small-group discussion topics that are restricted to each group.
+The Groups tool makes it easy to put students into small groups and then automatically create small-group discussion threads or topics that are restricted to each group.
 This way, a student in Group 1 won't accidentally post to Group 3.

 If you're teaching an online or hybrid course, you'll want to consider what role you'll play on the discussion boards.
 Some faculty prefer to leave that as a place for students; they'll read the discussions and send a summarizing email at the end of the week.
 Some faculty prefer to be in the mix, and may jump into discussions to build on or redirect the conversation.

 When you're replying to discussion posts, be mindful of which Reply you click.
 Click Reply underneath the post to which you want to reply.
 If you want to give a summarizing comment to the entire post, click the Reply to Thread button at the top of the thread.

 Under your Account Settings, you'll find a Discussions tab that allows you to set your discussion preferences across all of your D2L courses.
 Generally, people prefer not to select the Include Original Post in Reply setting, which lengthens posts and can make the discussion board feel more like an email chain.